roshkondeua/extented-Sshd4a/README.md

   - Requires minimal Android 11 (API 30)
   - Supported/tested up to Android 15 (API 35).
 - Android/Google TV
-  - Not supported on versions 11/12
+  - Not supported on versions 11/12 but might work depending on TV brand/model.
   - Supported/tested on the Google TV emulator version 13/14.
   - Not tested on actual TV's; all feedback with brand/models welcome!